hartwigmedical/hmftools/gripss/README.md

 These two files are used in purple as the structural variant recovery vcf and structural variant vcf respectively.

-The bed and bedpe files are available to download from [HMFTools-Resources > GRIDSS](https://resources.hartwigmedicalfoundation.nl/) for both GRCH 37 and 38.
+The bed and bedpe files are available to download from [HMFTools-Resources > Gripss](https://resources.hartwigmedicalfoundation.nl/) for both GRCh 37.
+Files for GRCh38 will be available early next year.
+Both files need to be sorted by chromsome and start breakend start position.

 ## Tumor-only mode
 The `reference` argument is optional and if not supplied, GRIPSS will run in tumor-only mode in which case  all filters that require the normal sample are de-activated.
 This includes